-5. Protection from Harm
+6. Protection from Harm

+Some behaviors pose a risk of harm or injury to the client, others, or property.
+To prevent injury or the destruction of property, a physical intervention or restraint may be necessary.
+A physical intervention:

 - a.
-Some behaviors pose a risk of harm or injury to the client, others, or property.
-To prevent injury or the destruction of property, physical intervention or restraint may be necessary.
-A physical intervention: - Must only be used to protect the client, others, or property of others; - ii.
-Must be used at the least restrictive, intrusive intervention level possible and only increases to match the level of risk of harm or injury; and - iii.
-Must be released or removed immediately once the need for protection is over. - b.
-Refer to DDA Policy 5.15, Restrictive Procedures: Community, and DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements for community providers. - c.
-Refer to DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Centers and DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements for state operated Residential Habilitation Centers. - d.
-Physical restraints are prohibited for services provided through the CIIBS waiver.
+Must only be used to protect the client, others, or property of others; - b.
+Must be used at the least restrictive, intrusive intervention level possible and may only increase to match the level of risk of harm or injury; and - c.
+Must be released or removed immediately once the need for protection is over.

+Note: Refer to DDA Policy 5.15, Restrictive Procedures: Community, and DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements for community providers.

+Note: Refer to DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Centers and DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements for state operated Residential Habilitation Centers.

+TITLE:

+POSITIVE BEHAVIOR SUPPORT PRINCIPLES